Context

 - Security: Automated PRs for security vulnerabilities ensure immediate notification across all ecosystems.

-- Boring Technology: Dependabot is the default, widely used solution.
+- The Goldilocks Zone: Dependabot is the default, widely used solution.
 It "just works."
 Choosing the obvious, stable tool means less cognitive overhead and more energy for innovation where it actually matters.

 - PR Workflow Synergy: Dependabot PRs integrate with the existing review workflow [ADR 008: CodeRabbit], allowing the AI to review dependency changes for breaking changes or issues.